scxr/Speech_Assistant/README.md

 # Speech_Assistant

 This is a multi-functional speech assistant that when i have the time will add and update functions for.
+Windows only.

 ## Installation